-Reporting Options
+D. Reporting Options

-There are multiple channels for reporting Prohibited Conduct.
+There are multiple channels for reporting Student Prohibited Conduct.
 Complainants and Reporters may choose to report to the University, to law enforcement, or to both.
 These reporting options are not exclusive.
 Complainants may simultaneously pursue criminal action and action through the University's Code of Student Conduct.
 The University will support Complainants in understanding, assessing and pursuing these options.

-Reporting to the University
+Reporting to University

-Complainants and Reporters may report Prohibited Conduct to the University by:
+Complainants and Reporters may report Student Prohibited Conduct to the University by:

-- Contacting the University's Dean of Student Affairs or any Staff in the Division of Student Affairs.
-Contact information for Staff in the Division of Student Affairs is available here; - Contacting Campus Safety at 909-448-4950; and/or - Submitting a report on-line via the on-line report- ing form.
-Complaints filed using this form will go to the Dean of Students Affairs and/or an Associate Dean of Student Affairs.
+- Contacting the University's Chief Student Affairs Officer or any Staff in the Division of Student Affairs.
+Contact information for Staff in the Division of Student Affairs is available on the Student Affairs webpage; - Contacting Campus Safety at 909-448-4950; and/or - Submitting a report on-line via the on-line reporting form.
+Complaints filed using this form will go to the Dean of Students Affairs and/or their designee.

-Upon receipt of report of Prohibited Conduct under this policy, the Dean of Student Affairs or designee will conduct a Preliminary Inquiry, and will provide the Complainant, if known, with information about resources, offer interim measures (as needed), and take appropriate action to resolve the reported incident as promptly and equitably as possible.
+Upon receipt of report of Student Prohibited Conduct under this policy, the Dean of Student Affairs or designee will conduct a Preliminary Inquiry, and will provide the Complainant, if known, with information about resources, offer interim measures (as needed), and take appropriate action to resolve the reported incident as promptly and equitably as possible.

-Reporting of Sexual Misconduct (Title IX) Reports of Sexual Misconduct as defined in the University's "Policy on Sexual and Gender-Based Harassment, Discrimination, Retaliation and Other Forms of Interpersonal Violence" (i.e. Sexual Assault, Stalking, Sexual Exploitation, Relationship Violence, Sexual or Gender/Based Harassment and Discrimination) will be addressed using the definitions, procedures and guidelines under that policy.
-Information on the University's "Policy on Sexual and Gender-Based Harassment, Discrimination, Retaliation and Other Forms of Interpersonal Violence" is available here.
+Reporting of Sexual Misconduct (Title IX) Reports of Sexual Misconduct as defined in the University's "Policy on Sexual and Gender-Based Harassment, Discrimination, Retaliation and Other Forms of Interpersonal Violence" (i.e. Sexual Assault.
+Stalking, Sexual Exploitation, Relationship Violence, Sexual or Gender/Based Harassment Discrimination) will be addressed using the definitions, procedures and guidelines under that policy.
+Information on the University's "Policy on Sexual and Gender-Based Harassment.
+Discrimination, Retaliation and Other Forms of Interpersonal Violence" is available on the University's Title IX Webpage.